Iinaus/OpenWeatherApp/README.md

 ## Features

-- Fetches weather data for two cities: Nurmijärvi and Rovaniemi.
+- Allows the user to specify a city name to retrieve weather data dynamically.
 - Displays the current temperature, feels like temperature, maximum and minimum temperatures, and humidity.
 - Converts Unix timestamp to a human-readable date.
 - Uses environment variables for storing the API key securely.